 As a parent with progressive values, raising kids with big hearts, open minds, and critical thinking skills is extremely important to me.
-I didn’t learn the true meaning of allyship (and I will always be learning) until I finished college, and for my kids, this simply will not do.
+I didn’t learn the true meaning of social allyship (and I will always be learning) until I finished college, and for my kids, this simply will not do.

 I believe most parents/teachers/caregivers grapple with when to start having difficult conversations about societal inequity with their kids.

 Yet research indicates that starting from a very young age, children are taught who has power and who is valued in society, through media, interactions with family members and friends, etc. Knowing this, it is never too early.

 And because social allyship is immensely important, I wanted to help adults learn how to teach kids about social allyship with a printable guide.

 Want to learn more?

 Let’s first define an ally as a partner who works in solidarity alongside members of marginalized communities to correct the systems that obstruct them from advancing in society.
 Allies work for everyone to be treated fairly regardless of race, ability, sexuality, socioeconomic status, etc.